-As a Rochester resident, we want to make sure you're aware of all the benefits of owning a home in this city.
-That's why we're sharing information about the potential tax relief available to those who qualify through our
+As a Rochester resident, you deserve all the benefits of owning a home in this city.

-Senior Citizen Tax Exemption program.
+That's why we're sharing this information about potential tax relief available to those who qualify through the City's Senior Citizen Tax Exemption program.